 South: The Straits of Messina act as a funnel for shoals of swordfish so expect most restaurants in Sicily to serve this delicious fish.
-Sicilians also have a sweet tooth and you'll find plenty of cafes selling cannoli (crispy pastries filled with ricotta) and also granite (flavoured crushed ices).
+Sicilians also have a sweet tooth and you'll find plenty of cafés selling cannoli (crispy pastries filled with ricotta) and also granite (flavoured crushed ices).
 Naples has really set the standard for pizza around the world and you will struggle to find a disappointing pizza fresh from the wood burning ovens in this city.

 Best for events

-North: The most important event on the Venice calendar is the colourful Venice Carnival held in February 2012 with a flurry of glittering masks, balls and parties lasting until the early hours.
+North: The most important event on the Venice calendar is the colourful Venice Carnival held each year with a flurry of glittering masks, balls and parties lasting until the early hours.
 The coastal town of Viareggio also has a fascinating carnival with huge floats and parades.
-In winter months visitors can look forward to the prestigious Venice Film Festival and also the Venice Biennale.
+In Winter months visitors can look forward to the prestigious Venice Film Festival and also the Venice Biennale.
 The famous horse-race, the Palio di Siena, is held in July and the white truffle season, which becomes an opportunity for the organization of food fairs, is a staple of autumn seasonal entertainment.
 If you decide to come to Italy for Carnival, be aware this period is treated as high season, so book early to find cheap hotels in Venice.